GDQuest/website/content/krita/game-art-quest/index.md

   src="/img/page/game-art-quest/krita-screenshot.png"
   alt="Nathan's picture" >}}

-The [second course]({{< ref "/product/krita/painterly-game-art/index.md" >}}) also covers the unique constraints game artists face in their work.
+The second course (not available anymore) also covers the unique constraints game artists face in their work.
 You have to make assets with a target resolution and camera in mind.
 You have to carefully draw your alpha masks.
 More importantly, as a game artist, **your art has to support the gameplay: it shapes the game experience**.

 Game Art Quest was funded [on Kickstarter](//www.kickstarter.com/projects/gdquest/game-art-quest-make-professional-2d-art-with-krita) by 424 artists!